shubhamkumar62092/plant_disease_detection_system_using_cnn-vgg16-/README.md

-# 🌱 Plant Disease Classification using VGG16
+# 🌱 Plant Disease detection  using VGG16

 This project uses **Transfer Learning with the VGG16 model** to classify plant leaf images into 38 different plant disease categories.
 It is trained using a labeled and augmented dataset from Kaggle and implemented in **TensorFlow and Keras** on **Google Colab**.